lmathon/Seamounts_3Dmodelling/README.md

 ### 01_Raw_data

-This folder contains the raw BRUVS and acoustic data, and the raw explanatory variables for each dataset.
+This folder contains the script to analyze the raw eDNA data.
+Data are accessible at https://doi.org/10.5281/zenodo.11480777 upon request.

 #### Clean_eDNA